sarasantosdev/sarasantosdev/README.md

 ## Hi!
 Welcome to my github 🤓

 I'm a front-end developer with knowledge of HTML5, CSS3, and Javascript.
 My dreams are to become a full-stack developer and software architect.
-I also enjoy learning about back-end development in Java, C#, PHP, and Python.
+I also enjoy learning about back-end development in PHP and Python.

 ## My portfolio 👩‍💻
 https://sarasantosdev.github.io/portfolio-pessoal/